 4. Treat Them Like Adults

 A lot of people make the mistake of treating their aging parents like children — a role reversal of what they’re used to.
-Think about how that would make you feel if your children started treating you like the child.
+Think about how that would make you feel if your children started treating you like a child.
 You probably wouldn’t like that too much and neither do they.
 Make every effort to treat your senior loved ones like the adults they are.
 Yes, things have changed and they might not be able to do some of the same things they did when they were younger, but that doesn’t make them any less grown — don’t infantilize them.
 Treat them with respect and avoid making decisions for them.
 Instead, include them in the decision-making process and let them know that their input matters.
+This includes making sure that they are a part of the decision about home care assistance and whether they feel they need it or not.
+You want to make sure that your senior loved ones are happy and healthy, and that often means that you have to choose the right time to come to them with this conversation.
+Knowing what they want will help you all to work together on what comes next with no stress.

 5. Talk About Finances with Them